 • Having many sexual partners or becoming sexually active early

 • Given birth at a very young age

 • Family history of cervical cancer

 What is the most common treatment for cervical cancer?

 Treatment options include surgery, radiotherapy, chemotherapy, or combinations of these.
-Deciding on the kind of treatment depends on several factors, such as the stage of the cancer, as well as age and overall state of health.
-Treatment for early-stage cervical cancer, when the cancer remains within the cervix, has a good success rate.
-The further a cancer spreads from its original area, the lower the success rate tends to be.
-Cancer is detected in Stage III or IV in most of the cases and by this stage the treatment is very expensive and the condition is life threatening.
+Deciding on the kind of treatment depends on several factors, such as the stage of cancer, as well as age and overall state of health.
+Treatment for early-stage cervical cancer, when cancer remains within the cervix, has a good success rate.
+Further cancer spreads from its original area, and the lower the success rate tends to be.
+Cancer is detected in Stage III or IV in most cases and by this stage the treatment is very expensive and the condition is life-threatening.

 Cervical cancer can often be prevented by having regular screenings to find any precancers and treat them.
 The following tests and procedures are available to screen for cervical cancer:

-- Pap smear test: This test is the most common test for early changes in cells that can lead to cervical cancer.
+- Pap smear test: This is the most common test for early cell changes that can lead to cervical cancer.
 It involves gathering a sample of cells from the cervix by trained healthcare professionals/Gynaecologists to check for abnormal cells in the cervix.

 - VIA: It is a screening test that can be done with few tools and the naked eye.
 During VIA, a dilution of white vinegar is applied to the cervix.
 The health care provider then looks for abnormalities on the cervix, which will turn white when exposed to vinegar.

 - HPV DNA test: This test is done on a sample of cells removed from the woman’s cervix.
 This sample is tested for the strains of HPV most commonly linked to cervical cancer.
-With HPV self sample collection device, a woman can take her own sample for testing.
+With the HPV self-sample collection device, a woman can take her own sample for testing.